norwd/bug/README.md

 # Bug

 *Bug* is a simple todo-tracking system for the unix commandline.
-It's written in POSIX sh, and it only requires the typical Unix utilities: grep, cut, tr, ...
+It's written in POSIX `sh`, and it only requires the typical Unix utilities: `grep`, `cut`, `tr`, ...
 It should probably work with a small busybox.
 The lack of dependencies was the biggest motivation for its development.

 Its database format is a text file containing simple tabbed columns which can be even hand-edited.
-It uses $EDITOR for submitting or editing the issues and for changing states or priorities.
+It uses `$EDITOR` for submitting or editing the issues and for changing states or priorities.
 It relies on four fixed fields: ID, Priority, State, and Subject.
 There is also a fifth free-text field for any other information you may want to store about the issue.
 There is no database locking or notifications, so it's mostly for tracking the user's own issues.